marek-guran/linux-server-info/README.md

   </a>
 </p>

+#### This version needs SUDO privileges since it needs to save JSON file into RAM by mounting it as a tmpfs
-## Monitor your server with this resources light python script without root priviges.
+## Monitor your server with this resources light python script.
 After successful setup, you are able to monitor your server or anything what is running Debian based Linux by Android App, which is compatible with all Android 6+ devices including Chromebooks and Android TV.
 Or use WEB GUi that comes with this repository.

 ## WEB GUI Images